 Programming Assignments (Required for CBB and CS grad. students)

-There will be four homework assignments including assignment 0.
+There will be two homework assignments.
 We will try to promote the idea of reproducible research and using version control system, specifically GitHub, in facilitating the process of homework submission.

 Non-programming Assignments